Simranjeeet-Singh/streaming-data/README.md

 ## Overview

 The app automates the process of pulling articles from The Guardian API based on search term and sending those articles to an AWS SQS queue.It uses AWS Lambda, API Gateway, and SQS, with infrastructure deployed using Terraform.
-The app takes the input of search term and date from which to start looking, and then locates the articles using The Guardian API and then takes the Web Title,Publication Date and the article Web Url and posts it to AWS SQS queue.
+The app takes the input of search term and starting date, and then locates the articles using The Guardian API and then sends the Web Title,Publication Date and the article Web Url to an AWS SQS queue.

 ## Table of Contents
 1. [Features](#features)